Updated: February 26, 2016 - Shorter ingredient list, with alternative ingredient options!

 - In a large mixing bowl add all of the dry ingredients, whole wheat flour through cinnamon, whisking to combine.
 Set aside.

-- In the third bowl, whisk together the egg yolk, milk, pumpkin and carrot purees and vanilla extract.
+- In another mixing bowl, whisk together the eggs and egg whites, milk (or buttermilk), pumpkin and carrot (if using) purees and vanilla extract.

 - Fold the puree mixture into the dry ingredients, folding gently to incorporated.
 If the mixture is too thick, add in more milk, a 1/4 cup at a time until the batter is loose but not runny.